opendigitalpay-io/open-balance/README.md

 * [License](#-license)

 ## 🎨 usecases
+open balance can be used in the following scenarios

 * use as a balance system
+  when using open-balance as a balance system, the core functions are:
+  * Topup balance to customer's balance account using a funding source.
+  * Pay using the balance account
+  * Withdraw to a funding source
 * use as a reward system
+  when using open-balance as a reward system, the core functions are:
+  * Define reward structure, which determine the eligibility of customers in a promotion campaign
+  * Share discount codes with customers
+  * Validate and redeeming the discount/reward.

 # Local Environment Setup
 ```shell